anytizer/sargam-blog.lmms/README.md

 Sargam notes are variable.
 You can assume any key on a piano as starting note - SA and continue by counting.

 ## What is a SARAGM generation?
-Sargam generation is a ranom pick up of notes to create a melody.
+Sargam generation is a random pick up of notes to create a melody.
+My limitation is to stay within pre-defined ascending and descending notes of a raag.

 ## Terminologies
 * Thaat - Parent Scale